 - Finish exercising several hours before bedtime.

-- Turn off electronics 1 hour before bedtime.
+- Turn off electronics 1 to 2 hours before bedtime.

 2. Prop yourself up

-To do this, put a stack of books or other wedge under the feet of your bed on the side where you rest your head.
-If you notice a difference in how often or how severe your eyes get puff up, consider a more stable solution like bed risers.
+To do this, put a stack of books or another wedge under the feet of your bed on the side where you rest your head.
+If you notice a difference in how often or severe your eyes puff up, consider a more stable solution, like bed risers.

 3. Address your allergies